HustWolfzzb/FCWE/README.md

 	......
 	......

-I provided a feature file for the test，path is `FCWE/subcharacter/FCWE-char2fc.txt`.
+> I provided a complete lookup-table for characters in corpus，path is `FCWE/subcharacter/FCWE-char2fc.txt`.